JetBrains/teamcity-documentation/topics/create-pipeline.md

 <img src="simpleBuildChain.png" width="1217" alt="Simple build chain in TeamCity"/>

-Our experimental UI offers three modes of representing dependencies: _timeline_, _list_, and _chain_.
+The Sakura UI offers three modes of representing dependencies: _timeline_, _list_, and _chain_.
 When you create more advanced chains, try monitoring them with each of these modes and choose the most convenient one for your tasks.

 ## Configure Trigger and Checkout Rules